sidworks-dev/sw-plugin-devtools/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable **Developer mode** (toggle in top right)
 4. Click **Load unpacked**
-5. Select the extension directortu
+5. Select the extension directory
 6. The extension icon will appear in your toolbar

 ## Configuration